 Overrides

-Thus far, we’ve defined config schemas, uploaded them to Miru, and stored configuration data in clients and tags.
-The next step is using overrides to format configuration data according to the config schema used by clients.
+Thus far, we’ve defined config schemas, uploaded them to Miru, and stored configuration data in devices and tags.
+The next step is using overrides to render configuration data conforming to the config schema used by devices.

 Override